-Learn how to make molasses cookies with this easy recipe that makes thick chewy molasses cookies with a crunchy turbinado sugar coating.
+Learn how to make the best molasses sugar cookies with this easy recipe that makes thick chewy molasses cookies with a crunchy turbinado sugar coating.

 I have been searching for the perfect molasses cookie for a long time.
 I was looking for a cookie that was chewy and not too soft.
 Most importantly, I wanted it to have that crackled finish.
 I think this is pretty darn close to what I had in mind.